Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-1/index.md

 In this project, I used a referece code (references stated above) and lecture notes to build an image classifier for the CIFAR-10 dataset.
 8 different classifiers were built using different tuning parameter values and network size.
 The purpose of this is to be able to select an optimal predictive model for the CIFAR-10 dataset.
 Detail reports of my results are provided to enhance understanding.

 The first challenge I encounter in this project is how to determine the optimal parameter value, and the second challenge has to do with pytorch.
-Training a classifier with pytorch with many layers computationally inefficient since it takes long time to generate the results.
+Training a classifier with pytorch with many layers is computationally inefficient since it takes long time to generate the results.

 In conclusion, from my results, it's clear that the optimal model for the data under tensorflow is CNN-3 and that of pytorch is CNN-8.